Infosec Graduate Program

 Financial Aid

 Financial aid for graduate students is based on both scholarship and need.
 Some fellowships are available to exceptional incoming students.
 Others are supported by the departments or by research projects.
 It is unusual that a new student will get support from a faculty member’s research funding; indeed, most faculty do not support students prior to their completing some of the qualifying exams.
 Some incoming students do, however, qualify for selection as teaching assistants.
-Other information about financial aid is in the graduate student information documents.
+Other information about financial aid is in the graduate student information documents for each program.

 For financial aid, contact the admitting department and not individual faculty members.